<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 Source: The New Frontier Of Automation: Enterprise RPA, Forrester, 2017

 As many as 30-50% of new robotic automation initiatives get stalled, abandoned or even replaced with other technologies (Get Ready for Robots, Ernst & Young Global Limited).
-Ernst & Young's report shows that in most cases, the fault is not with the technology but with organisations' expectations.
-Recent studies demonstrate that ROI from RPA deployment can vary enormously, from 30% to 200%.
-Why do some companies manage to successfully implement RPA and benefit from it while others fail?
+Ernst & Young's report shows, that in most cases, the fault is not with the technology, but with the expectations that organisations have.
+Recent studies demonstrate that ROI from RPA deployment can vary enormously from 30% to 200%.
+Why do some companies manage to successfully implement RPA and benefit from it, while others fail?

 Do bots deliver a fast value?